thisisashwinraj/Kiwi-Power-App-For-Students/README.md

 - **Application:** PowerApps, Power Automate, Power BI
 - **Data:** Office365Users, Office365Outlook, SharePoint

-**Note:** Kiwi runs on all operating systems and environments.
-Kiwi is quick to install and is available for free use.
+**Note:** Kiwi runs on all the operating systems and environments.
+It's quick to install and is available for free use.
 The various features of the application have been extended using Azure.
 To use the application, the user shall have access to the Microsoft 365 Admin Centre with global or a billing administrator roles or shall possess an Azure subscription.

 ### Files and Folders:
 The files and folders present in the power application repository are as described: